Keyboard and Screen Reader Accessibility in Wispr Flow

 You do: Open the Styles screen and use the category picker to browse style groups.
 Tap a style to open the editing sheet.

 Flow announces: The sheet header with Cancel and Save buttons.
-Swipe to the Save button and double-tap to apply, or swipe to Cancel to discard changes.
+Swipe to Save and double-tap to apply, or swipe to Cancel to discard changes.

 Applying a repolish style with a keyboard shortcut